brianhie/scanorama/README.md

 ```
 The second is a sparse matrix format used by 10X Genomics (example [here](http://cf.10xgenomics.com/samples/cell-exp/1.1.0/293t/293t_filtered_gene_bc_matrices.tar.gz)).
 This format has a directory where one file has a list of gene names (`genes.tsv`) and one file has a list of the nonzero transcript counts at certain gene/cell coordinates (`matrix.mtx`).

-To ensure a consistent data format, Scanorama first processes these raw files and saves them in numpy archive files.
+To ensure a consistent data format, the examples first processes these raw files and saves them in `.npz` files along with some related metadata.
 To generate these files, run the command:
 ```
 python bin/process.py conf/panorama.txt
 ```
 The corresponding `.npz` files will be saved in the `data/` directory.

 New files can be processed by feeding them into `bin/process.py` via the command line or a configuration file, or by modifying the `data_names` variables at the top of `bin/config.py`.

-Currently, Scanorama uses a relatively low-level data representation (for Python at least) where a list of numpy arrays holds the gene expression values for each data set.

 ### Panorama stitching